joakim/kay/README.md

 [Ideas...](ideas.md)

+Like what you see?
 Got any ideas or constructive criticism?
 Feel free to [open an issue](https://github.com/joakim/kay/issues/new).
 This language is still in its early stages of design.
 Contributions are always welcome, this is not meant to be a solo project.

 <br/>